Paul R. Brown Leadership Academy NC REPORT CARD SCORE

 Dear PBLA Parent/Guardian,

-The purpose of this letter is to inform you that Paul R. Brown Leadership Academy received a School Performance Grade of F for the 2013-14 school year.
+The purpose of this letter is to inform you that Paul R. Brown Leadership Academy received a School Performance Grade of F for the 2017-18 school year.
 Although we are committed to improving this score, it is important to remember that just as no one single score or grade tells the whole story of a student, neither does it tell you everything about the performance of a school or the opportunities that our school provides.
 Please keep in mind many of our students arrived performing below grade level.
 It is important to note that 59% of our students showed growth.
 We are in no way satisfied with our scores.
 We are committed to be the number one charter school in North Carolina and the number one school in Bladen County.
+The Academy did make growth in reading, but we did not make growth in Math.
 The report card unfortunately does not measure work ethic, character, leadership, or discipline.
 All areas that no test can measure but you see every day with your child.
-Forty percent of our cadets in the eleventh grade are currently enrolled at Bladen Community College earning dual credit while working towards earning their associates degree.
-Next school year we plan to exceed that number with this year’s sophomore class.
-We will send a male and female cadet to represent PBLA at Boys and Girls State this summer.
-We will send one cadet to the North Carolina State Troopers Academy this summer.
+Forty four percent of our cadets in this year’s senior class are currently enrolled at Bladen Community College earning dual credit while working towards earning their associate degree, as well as licensure in the field of cosmetology and certifications as Emergency Medical Technicians.
 Many more positive things like this are happening at PBLA.
 Things unfortunately the test does not measure.

-One of our top priorities for 2014-15 is to improve our School Performance Grade.
-There are a number of key programs we have in place to help improve student performance.
+One of our top priorities for 2018-19 is to improve our School Performance Grade.
+There are several key programs we have in place to help improve student performance.
 These include:

 1. Morning remediation.
 On days the cadets cannot go outside for drill due to weather extra study time has been created.
 Cadets are going to teachers to receive remediation in certain subject areas.
 Cadets that are not going to a designated class are using the extra time to study.

-4. Saturday Academy will be held for cadets who have received below an “F” in their classes.
+4. Saturday Academy will be held for cadets who have received an “F” in their classes.

 As you can see we are not going to hope that the scores change we are going to change the scores with hard work on the faculty and the cadet’s part.
 What can you do to help us?
 Set aside time every night free of television, phone and social media for your cadet to study and do homework.
 Even if they have competed their work have them read for you.
 Many of our cadets are technology driven.
 They have learned to skim over something while reading.
 Make them read it and explain to you what they have read.
+One of the other problems are Cadets face is they simply do not know their multiplication tables.
+This is something they can practice at home with you.
 This is a team effort.
 With your help we are confident that our scores will increase.
-If you have any questions please feel free to call me at (910) 862-2965.
+If you have any questions, please feel free to call me at (910) 862-2965.

 Carl T. Lloyd